-Training can help healthcare professionals to become more effective clinicians When reviewing recommendation 8, participants felt that training for healthcare professionals to deliver PE was important: "It is important that they are continuously educated so their knowledge and avarances of the
+Training can help healthcare professionals to become more effective clinicians

-"It is important that they are continuously educated so their knowledge and awareness of the research is always up to date."
-[Sweden]
+When reviewing recommendation 8, participants felt that training for healthcare professionals to deliver PE was important:

-Reasons for disagreement:
+It is important that they are continuously educated so their knowledge and awareness of the research is always up to date.
+(Sweden)

-Recommendation I: PE as an integral part of standard care
+REASONS FOR DISAGREEMENT

-Managing IA without clear PE is difficult
+Recommendation 1: PE as an integral part of standard care Managing IA without clear PE is difficult challenging to manage their health.
+Those who sought information from the internet or support groups found that information they identified could be misleading.

 Participants recognised that managing their conditions without clear PE was particularly challenging.
-Some experienced a lack of support immediately post-diagnosis, despite the recommendations specifically suggesting PE at this point.
-They found this lack of PE made it challenging to manage their health.
-Those who sought information from the internet or support groups found that information they identified could be misleading.
-"Often we don't know enough about our condition or we have to search for this ourselves.
-Doctor Google is NOT a good advisor!"
-[Belgium]
+Some experienced a lack of support immediately postdiagnosis, despite the recommendations specifically suggesting PE at this point.
+They found this lack of PE made it